kubeflow/website/content/docs/pipelines/overview/interfaces.md

-The Kubeflow Pipelines API is useful for continuous integration/deployment systems, for example, where you want to incorporate your pipeline executions into shell scripts or other systems where the Python SDK is not useful.
+The Kubeflow Pipelines API is useful for continuous integration/deployment systems, for example, where you want to incorporate your pipeline executions into shell scripts or other systems.
 For example, you may want to trigger a pipeline run when new data comes in.

 See the [Kubeflow Pipelines API reference